Four Triad higher-education institutions denied cyber-security state funding a second time

-The state Senate chose Wednesday to pass a second time on allowing four Triad higher-education institutions to receive state funding from a $20 million cybersecurity development initiative.
+For a second time, the state Senate voted Wednesday against allowing four Triad higher-education institutions to receive state funding from a $20 million cybersecurity development initiative.

 House Bill 398 cleared the Senate by a 29-21 party line vote.
 The House approved the bill by a 54-51 vote Oct.
 24. It has been sent to Democratic Gov. Roy Cooper.